River History Walks

 Friends of the River Foundation and the Smoky Hill Museum are partnering to bring you guided walks spotlighting the Smoky Hill River's history as it winds through the heart of Salina.
 Walk with us as Salina's past comes to life through photos, maps, stories, surprises, laughter, and more.

 Maximum of 30 participants per walk.
-Four walks total.
 Register for each below.
 More info about where to meet will be given after registration.

 June 6, 2026, from 9:30-10:45 am